hoa-pham82/email-otp-with-cypress/README.md

 # email-otp-with-cypress

-Create Cypress script for email OTP scenario
+Created Cypress script for email OTP scenario

-The scenario: User Signup that requires an OTP code from the registered email
+ 	Scenario: User Signup that requires an valid OTP code from the registered email

-Given the user is on the signup page
+		GIVEN the user is on the signup page

-When the user fills out the signup form with valid information and submits the form

-Then the user should navigate to the OTP screen and an OTP will be sent to their email address

-When the user puts in the OTP to the screen

-Then they can register the account successfully
+		AND the user filled out the signup form with valid information and submitted the form AND the user is in the OTP screen and an OTP is sent to their email address WHEN the user puts in the OTP to the signup screen THEN the user registers the account successfully